Pete Robertson

-Pete Robertson (born December 2, 1992) is an American football linebacker for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Pete Robertson (born December 2, 1992) is an American professional football defensive end who is currently a free agent.
+He most recently played for the BC Lions of the Canadian Football League (CFL).
 He played college football at Texas Tech.
 He signed with the Seattle Seahawks as an undrafted free agent in 2016.
-He has also played for the Washington Redskins and Arizona Cardinals.
+He has also played for the Washington Redskins, Arizona Cardinals, and Saskatchewan Roughriders.

+College career

+Robertson played linebacker and defensive end at Texas Tech from 2011–2015.
+In his college career, Robertson played in 47 games with 36 starts, recording 202 total tackles, including 33 tackles for loss and 18.5 sacks.
+He also recorded 2 interceptions, 8 pass deflections, 7 forced fumbles, and 3 fumble recoveries.
+Robertson was voted Honorable Mention All-Big 12 in 2013 and 2015, as well as First-Team All-Big 12 as a redshirt junior in 2014, a season in which he started all 12 games, recording 81 tackles, 12 sacks, 3 forced fumbles, 3 pass deflections, and one fumble recovery.

 Professional career

 Seattle Seahawks

 Robertson signed with the Seattle Seahawks as an undrafted free agent on May 9, 2016.
 He was waived by the Seahawks on August 30, 2016.

-Washington Redskins
+Washington Redskins (first stint)

-On January 6, 2017, Robertson signed a reserve/future contract with the Washington Redskins.
-He was waived by the Redskins on September 2, 2017 and was signed to the practice squad the next day.
+After his release from Seattle, Robertson struggled to find another opportunity in football and took a job working overnight shifts at UPS to support his newborn daughter.
+He eventually landed a workout with the Washington Redskins, and on January 6, 2017, Robertson signed a reserve/future contract with the Redskins.
+He was waived by the Redskins on September 2, 2017, and was signed to the practice squad the next day.
 He was promoted to the active roster on November 21, 2017.
-He was waived by the Redskins on December 4, 2017 and re-signed to the practice squad.
+He was waived by the Redskins on December 4, 2017, and re-signed to the practice squad.
 He was promoted again to the active roster on December 12, 2017.

 On September 1, 2018, Robertson was waived for final roster cuts before the start of the 2018 season.